Helpful Guide to School Attendance

 What do we do?

-We reward very good attendance at the end of the year - we give certificates out for pupils with very high attendance 99-100%.
-We also reward pupils who improve their attendance greatly.
-We monitor attendance and try and support families, if we can, to improve attendance.
+We reward very good attendance at the end of each half term - where 100% attendance badges are awarded to each pupil.
+We also recognise pupils who improve their attendance greatly.
+Attendance is vigilantly monitored and we try to support families, if we can, to improve attendance.
 We will work with other agencies e.g GP surgery, to do this.
-We will also set up plans for children who need to improve so that they can be rewarded when they come to school regularly.
+Also, we will set up plans for children who need to improve so that they can be rewarded when they come to school regularly.
 We try and make it part of our school ethos that good attendance is expected and rewarded.
+The 'Space Race' has proven very popular as an attendance incentive each week.
+Classes can win stars for 97% attendance and being the class with the best attendance, where the class with the most amount of stars at the end of the year wins a treat!

 What can parents do?